-Children with special needs fall onto a spectrum of required care, from those children who need very little assistance to those who need much more support.
-Children with special needs like Autism, Downs syndrome, and ADHD, face several significant challenges in operating in a typical day, let alone when they are in an emergency medical situation.
-For these children, communication, self-regulation, and basic care can be challenging on any given day, and when extenuating circumstances arise, it’s all too easy for their physical health to suffer and their unique needs to fall between the cracks.
+Children with special needs fall onto a spectrum of required care, from those who need very little assistance to those who need much more support.
+Children with special needs like Autism, Down syndrome, and ADHD, face several significant challenges in operating on a typical day, let alone in an emergency medical situation.
+Communication, self-regulation, and primary care can be challenging for these children on any given day.
+When extenuating circumstances arise, it’s too easy for their physical health to suffer and their unique needs to fall between the cracks.

-Specialized First Aid and CPR are necessary for children with special needs so the adults who are providing care can take all the steps required to ensure their safety.
-In an emergency, an adult care provider must be able to quickly assess the situation, determine what special needs a child has, and deliver the appropriate response and medical care.
-When a child is seriously injured, they may not be able to communicate the problem to their caregiver, especially in situations where the child does not speak or does not communicate the way a typically developing child would.
+Specialized First Aid and with special needs so the adults providing care can take all the steps required to ensure their safety.
+In an emergency, an adult care provider must be able to assess the situation quickly, determine what special needs a child has, and deliver the appropriate response and medical care.
+When a child is seriously injured, they may not be able to communicate the problem to their caregiver, especially in situations where they do not speak or communicate the way a typically developing child would.
 In these cases, it’s imperative to have other systems operating to protect the child from further harm and to enable their recovery.

 The most important thing for caregivers or bystanders to do in an emergency is to remain calm.
-There are three key objectives when administering first aid and CPR to a child:
+There are three key objectives when administering first aid to a child:

 - Focus on recovery by preventing shock with comforting words or providing blankets.

 Learn about- Basic First Aid Online Training Classes.

 What are the Most Common Injuries in Children?